Degrees and Courses of Study

 Each summer, Vassar sponsors academic internship programs in the sciences, humanities, and social sciences where students collaborate with faculty mentors on original research projects.
 All internship participants receive stipends to cover room and board expenses and meet their summer earnings requirement.

 The Undergraduate Research Summer Institute (URSI) began in the summer of 1986 to support collaborative student-faculty research in the sciences at Vassar.
-Each year, students spend ten weeks during the summer working with faculty members from the Departments of Anthropology, Astronomy, Biology, Chemistry, Cognitive Science, Computer Science, Geology, Mathematics, Physics, and Psychology on research projects at Vassar and at other sites.
-Recent URSI students have worked at archeological sites in Alaska, examined closely interacting galaxies NGC3395 and NGC3396 with the aid of the Kitt Peak Observatory in Arizona, developed interactive animation programs in Computer Science, explored the relationship between marriage and physical health, and studied proton transfer in perovskite oxides at Los Alamos National Laboratories.
+Each year, students spend ten weeks during the summer working with faculty members from the Departments of Anthropology, Astronomy, Biology, Chemistry, Cognitive Science, Computer Science, Earth Science, Mathematics, Physics, and Psychology on research projects at Vassar and at other sites.
+Recent URSI students have measured luminosity changes in the blazars PKS 1510-089, 3C345, BL Lacertae, 4C11.69, and 4C15.76 at the Vassar College Observatory, derived a simple model of motion to predict the oscillatory frequency of a whale’s propulsive motion, studied wood rat nests in California to determine if they use plant materials with flea-killing potential to build the sleeping nests, investigated the biological processes involved with sex change in fishes to elucidate the complex relationships between social interactions, stress, and reproduction, determined the molecular structure of gold-chloroquine anti-malarial complexes, studied learning in autonomous robots, and monitored the Casperkill Creek for E. coli and other coliform bacteria to study the effects of storm water runoff on an urban stream.
 Information on the program and a complete listing of last summer’s projects is available on the URSI website.

 General Academic Regulations and Information